shaheeneqbal/House-Price-Prediction-Model-Deployment-with-AWS/README.md

 ##### Step 4: Connect to the EC2 Instance
 Connect to EC2 instance, need an SSH client and from there copy Public DNS link and check with username.
 Open WinSCP and paste this Public DNS link in hostname and give username, in password have to give that file path which is generated while creating key pair through 'Advanced' option and then click on Login.
 After Login, upload all the files to server through WinSCP.
 ##### Step 5: Set Up the Environment
-Need to set up the environment by installing the required dependencies which in PuTTY using in my project such as python, flask, numpy and scikit-learn.
+Need to set up the environment by installing the required dependencies in PuTTY which are using in my project such as python, flask, numpy and scikit-learn.
 ##### Step 6: Deploy the Model
 Once model is trained and ready for deployment, create a Flask web application to host our model and provide a user interface through HTML.
 Run the flask file in PuTTY and copy the port number, and also copy the Public DNS link from instance and paste them in the browser with colon such as http://ec2-13-53-197-170.us-east-2.compute.amazonaws.com:8080/